cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 ### 1. UiTdatabank event

 Every ticket sale in UiTPAS is coupled to an event in UiTdatabank, for example because some discounts are only applicable to some events.
-Every UiTPAS-event has an organizer, for which you are registering this ticketsale.
+Every UiTPAS event has an organizer, for which you are registering this ticketsale.

 You can either use an existing UiTdatabank event, or create one manually via UiTdatabank's UI, or import one programmatically through UiTdatabank's API.